rdroro/diy-diagram-it-yourself/doc/0.1.0/technical/README.md

     box(name: DIY Program; position: 1,0)
     box(name: Other box; position: 1, 1)

-If for some reasons, you want to externalise link you can write
+If for some reasons, you want to externalise links you can write

     box(name: DIY Language)
     box(name: DIY Program; position: 1,0)